mostfaswaisi93/mostfaswaisi93/readme.md

 <h1 align="left">👋 Hi there, I'm Mustafa T. Al-Swaisi</h1>

 <p align="left">
-Web developer - MEAN Stack with more than +5 years of experience developing several types of websites and web applications. <br/>  Passionate work on new technologies and very strong skills both in Front-end and Back-end development. <br/>
+Web developer - MEAN Stack with more than +5 years of experience developing several types of websites and web applications. <br/>  Passionate work on new technologies and very strong skills both in Back-end and Front-end development. <br/>
-With my experience in creating captivating and user-friendly interfaces, I transform design concepts into functional front-end and RESTful JSON APIs with Node.js applications using HTML, CSS, JavaScript/TypeScript, and Angular Framework.
+With my experience in back-end development, creating captivating and user-friendly interfaces, I prepare the RESTful JSON APIs by Node.js and transform design concepts into functional front-end using HTML, CSS, JavaScript/TypeScript, and Angular Framework.
 </p>

 <b align="left">Primary Skills</b>

 <ul>
   <li>JavaScript Developer - MEAN Stack</li>
-  <li>Interested in web techniques like Angular and Nodejs</li>
+  <li>Interested in web techniques like Node.js and Angular.</li>
     <ul>
       <li>Good knowledge of JavaScript ES5/ES6</li>
       <li>Good knowledge of JavaScript or TypeScript on Node.js</li>
-      <li>Good knowledge of TypeScript and Angular Material</li>
+      <li>Good knowledge of TypeScript and Angular Framework and Angular Material</li>
       <li>Good knowledge of Html, CSS/SASS, AJAX and Bootstrap</li>
       <li>Knowledge of CSS pre-processing platforms, such as LESS and SASS</li>
       <li>Experience working with RESTful JSON APIs and single page applications</li>